 For reasons I’m not ready to laugh about yet, I ended up spending twice as much time as I had originally planned traveling alone in the car last week – a total of about eight hours, instead of the anticipated four.
-However, I was not entirely upset about this, because the drive provided a solid amount of uninterrupted time to listen to Serial, which according to this article, has set iTunes records for being the fastest podcast to reach more than five million downloads and streams.
+However, I was not entirely upset about this, because the drive provided a solid amount of uninterrupted time to listen to https://gorasor.com/poly-dating-apps/, which according to christian country dating sites, has set iTunes records for being the fastest podcast to reach more than five million downloads and streams.

 The topic of Serial is rather morbid – it centers around the true story of the murder of a teenage girl.
 If it weren’t for the extensive amount of solitary time I was facing at the start of my journey from Cincinnati to Indianapolis, I probably would not have chosen to listen to such a topic, being rather sensitive myself.
 But I was tired of listening to music, and my sister gave me an enthusiastic review about the show, so to the play button I went.